Sky Fits Heaven: Remixes and chart performance

 Disc jockeys Sasha and Victor Calderone was exclusively commissioned to produce a partnered remix for "Sky Fits Heaven" in 1998.
 The Sasha Remix was created solely by the former while the more well known Sasha and Victor Calderone mix was composed as part of a collaboration.
 According to Calderone himself, he had to restructure the entire composition in order for the remix to work properly.
 Neither of the two musicians were able to personally meet Madonna as part of the job, which Sasha found more pressuring.
 Calderone would later include the finalized remix, in addition to remixes for both "Frozen" and "Ray of Light" on a demo CD released by Sony Music on October 2, 1998.
+On July 25 2026, Madonna included a combined remix of Victor and Peter Rauhofer on her companion remix album Veronica Electronica.

 Since it was not released as a commercial single or sent for radio airplay, "Sky Fits Heaven" could not appear on any Billboard sales or airplay charts.
 Although the Sasha and Victor Calderone's Remix version managed to appear on Billboards Dance Club Songs chart in 1998.
 The remix itself had only been released to clubs and was not physically available for purchase; however, the aforementioned version and the Sasha Remix appeared as B-side cuts on selected vinyl release of her 1998 single "Drowned World/Substitute for Love", and the respective CD single released in the United Kingdom and Japan.
 "Sky Fits Heaven" debuted on the chart for the week ending October 24, 1998, at number 45.
 The track reached its peak position at number 41, and lasted an additional three weeks on the chart before departing in its sixth week total at the bottom position at number 50.